OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 #### Bypassing Certificate Pinning

-When you try to intercept the mobile app and server communication you might fail due to certificate pinning. the Certificate Pinning is a practice used to tighten security of TLS connection.
-When an application is connecting to the server using TLS, it checks if the server's certificate is signed with trusted CA's private key.
+When you try to intercept the communication between the mobile app and the server, you might fail due to certificate pinning.
+Certificate pinning is a practice used to tighten the security of the TLS connection.
+When an application connects to the server using TLS, it checks if the server's certificate is signed with a trusted CA's private key.
 The verification is based on checking the signature with public key that is within device's key store.
 This in turn contains public keys of all trusted root CAs.

-Certificate pinning means that our application will have server's certificate or hash of the certificate hardcoded into the source code.
+Certificate pinning means that our application has the server's certificate or hash of the certificate hardcoded into the source code.
 This protects against two main attack scenarios:

 * Compromised CA issuing certificate for our domain to a third-party